Must See Castles Around the World

 Punakha Dzong, Bhutan

 Christian from Unusual Traveler

 Punakha Dzong (Dzong is the local name for Fortress in Bhutan and Tibet) in western Bhutan is located between two of the biggest rivers in Bhutan.
-It’s often considered the most beautiful Dzong in the country, and it´s one of the top three most popular sites in Bhutan, the two other being Tiger Nest Monastery and Dochula Pass.
+It’s often considered the most beautiful Dzong in the country, and it´s one of the top three most popular sites in Bhutan, the two others being Tiger Nest Monastery and Dochula Pass.

-Punakha Dzong is the second largest Dzong in the Bhutan at 180m long and 72m wide.
+Punakha Dzong is the second largest Dzong in Bhutan at 180m long and 72m wide.
 The construction started in 1637 and was finished after only one year in 1638.
-The Dzong is built in traditional style of Bhutan and not a single metal nail is used in the construction.
+The Dzong is built in the traditional style of Bhutan and not a single metal nail is used in the construction.
 This is where the national treasures of Bhutan are kept and where Royal weddings are held.